scandyna/multidiagtools/README.md

 make install
 ```

-Above method is not recommanded for a system wide installation.
+This method is not recommanded for a system wide installation.

+#### Install system wide on Debian

+Please note:
+this method should only work if Mdt depends on Qt5 library
+that is installed system wide (not specified in QT_PREFIX_PATH).

 This section will briefly describe how to generate packages.
 Example to create Debian packages:
 ```bash